SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 which performs any custom cleanup just before an instance of that class is deallocated.
 For more information about deinitializers, see :doc:`Deinitialization`.

-..
-TODO: mention that you can't construct a class instance from a class metatype value, because you can't be sure that a subclass will definitely provide the constructor --- see doug's notes from r14175 for more info

 .. _Initialization_SettingInitialValuesForStoredProperties:

 Setting Initial Values for Stored Properties